LLNL/sundials/doc/shared/nvectors/NVector_ParHyp.rst

 NVECTOR_PARHYP functions
 -----------------------------------

-The NVECTOR_PARHYP module defines implementations of all vector operations listed in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local`, except for ``N_VSetArrayPointer`` and ``N_VGetArrayPointer``, because accessing raw vector data is handled by low-level HYPRE functions.
+The NVECTOR_PARHYP module defines implementations of all vector operations listed in :numref:`NVectors.Ops` except for :c:func:`N_VSetArrayPointer` and :c:func:`N_VGetArrayPointer` because accessing raw vector data is handled by low-level HYPRE functions.
 As such, this vector is not available for use with SUNDIALS Fortran interfaces.
 When access to raw vector data is needed, one should extract the HYPRE vector first, and then use HYPRE methods to access the data.
 Usage examples of NVECTOR_PARHYP are provided in the ``cvAdvDiff_non_ph.c`` example programs for CVODE and the ``ark_diurnal_kry_ph.c`` example program for ARKODE.

-The names of parhyp methods are obtained from those in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local` by appending the suffix ``_ParHyp`` (e.g. ``N_VDestroy_ParHyp``).
+The names of parhyp methods are obtained from those in :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local` by appending the suffix ``_ParHyp`` (e.g. ``N_VDestroy_ParHyp``).
 The module NVECTOR_PARHYP provides the following additional user-callable routines:

-.. c:function:: N_Vector N_VNewEmpty_ParHyp(MPI_Comm comm, sunindextype local_length, sunindextype global_length)
+.. c:function:: N_Vector N_VNewEmpty_ParHyp(MPI_Comm comm, sunindextype local_length, sunindextype global_length, SUNContext sunctx)

    This function creates a new parhyp ``N_Vector`` with the pointer to the HYPRE vector set to ``NULL``.

-.. c:function:: N_Vector N_VMake_ParHyp(hypre_ParVector *x)
+.. c:function:: N_Vector N_VMake_ParHyp(hypre_ParVector *x, SUNContext sunctx)

    This function creates an ``N_Vector`` wrapper around an existing HYPRE parallel vector.
 It does *not* allocate memory for ``x`` itself.